THE BIOSPHERE VARIATIONS

 SMALL SUNS

-A fourth assumption: Peter Ward Douglas writes off the vast majority of stars because they're too small and dim.
-To stay warm, planets would have to orbit them so close that tidal forces would stop or slow their spin.
-Roasting dayside, freezing nightside!
-But as I've argued above, livable planets can orbit a star further out than he thinks if they have denser atmospheres.
-Spin, too, depends on chance, impacts, a world's mass (big worlds tend to spin fast and resist tidal drag much longer), and whether it IS a planet--many large moons will always rotate relative to their sun, since they always face their planet instead.
-In short: we can't write off small stars, and they're everywhere.
-So all five of my Biosphere Variations have smaller, cooler suns than Sol.
+But as I've argued above, livable planets can orbit a star further out than he thinks if they have denser atmospheres, or liquids other than water.
+And even if we restrict ourselves to close-in worlds, spin depends on more than tidal drag: chance impacts, a world's mass (big worlds tend to spin fast and resist tidal drag much longer), and whether it IS a planet--many large moons will always rotate relative to their sun, since they always face their planet instead.
+Example: Pegasia.

 COMET SHIELDS?